 Why I'm passionate about P.E

-Hi I’m Miss Bradbury our lead for PE and School Sports.
+Hi I’m Miss Bradbury one of the subject leads for PE and School Sports.
 As a Blackburn Rovers supporter, I know too well the ups and downs and of supporting a team and I’m sure lots of you do too!
 I know the joys of winning a game on a cold rainy night, sitting waiting for your own match to start or coaching a team playing on a bright summer’s day; of making new friends through activities and events and challenging yourself to go just that little bit further.
 All our inspirational Olympians and Sport stars had to start learning their skills and positive sporting behaviours somewhere and I can guarantee some of them were learnt in school.
 Whether its learning fundamental skills like: running, skipping, hopping or throwing, learning team sports like football, netball or dodgeball or individual activities like swimming and yoga.
 Whether we take part to compete-to learn win and also to sometimes lose, to stay active or simply to have fun.
 We only get one body, so at St James’ let’s learn to keep it moving, keep our minds healthy, learn new skills, work with our friends and have fun!

 PE and School Sport at St James Catholic Primary